My Giant: Box office

-My Giant was not a box office success, grossing a little over $8 million domestically, far less than its $20 million budget.
+My Giant grossed $8 million domestically against a $20 million budget.

-Critical
+Critical response

-My Giant gained mostly negative reviews.
 Roger Ebert stated: "The movie, which could have been a funny send-up of Hollywood talent requirements, gets distracted by subplots...after its promising start, My Giant isn't a comedy about an agent and a giant, so much as the heartwarming tale of a guy who learns to be a better family man."

 CNN's Paul Tatara stated: "Crystal is Crystal throughout, and I still like him for it.
 Muresan, on the other hand, is sweet but, shall we say, a limited performer.
 He also speaks as if he's storing potatoes in his cheeks for the oncoming Romanian winter.
 He's not any good, but, then again, Harrison Ford would be hard pressed to pretend that he's 7-foot-7.
-"My Giant" would probably play better to children.
+My Giant would probably play better to children.
 There's an itty-bitty bit of swearing.
 Beware of sugar comas."

 The review of the film's original VHS release from Entertainment Weekly was one of its few genuine praises, from critic David Everitt, describing the tape as "a watchable rental.
 Crystal's wisenheimer Long Island charm wears well, and Muresan, the 7-foot-7 Washington Wizards center, is surprisingly endearing, especially when you can understand what he's saying.
 Watch for Steven Seagal's amusing cameo."

-Lisa Alspector of the Chicago Reader reviewed the film positively and stated "My Giant is exciting partly because it dares to get so close to [its] idea, even though it then pulls back."
+Lisa Alspector of the Chicago Reader reviewed the film positively and stated: "My Giant is exciting partly because it dares to get so close to [its] idea, even though it then pulls back."

-On Rotten Tomatoes the film has an approval rating of 21% based on reviews from 28 critics.
+On Rotten Tomatoes, the film has an approval rating of 21% based on reviews from 28 critics.